Divyansh-Gemini/uniconvert/README.md

    npm run dev
    ```

-5. Open http://localhost:3000 with your browser to see the result.
+5. Open http://localhost:3000 in your browser to see the result.